ryann/beginninginfosec/index.md

 Don't talk about crypto in real life.
 Probably don't hang out in Rio slums rocking a "HODL" t-shirt.
 Like in life in general, don't attract unnecesary attention.
 Walk with confidence and keep your head up.

+### Don't make enemies

+In life, and in crypto.
+Unless that's your schtick, then good luck.

 ### Different environments for different tasks

   TODO: what OS should I run?

-     probably os x. linux if it's your thing. avoid windows (security tradeoffs for what is amazing backwards compatability).
+     - probably os x. linux if it's your thing. avoid windows (security tradeoffs for what is amazing backwards compatability).
+     - can link to my dockerized browser+vpn setup

   TODO: touch vms, containers, whonix/tor+tails

-     Use a separate computer for gaming and general purpose shit than you do to handle sensitive tasks (crypto/secure chat).
+     Use a separate computer(or VM, or container) for gaming and general purpose shit than you do to handle sensitive tasks (crypto/secure chat).

   TODO:

      Never install any pirated software.
-Don't install software in general, just use a browser.
+Don't install software in general, just use a browser. run everything else in containers.

 ### Trust noone and nothing.